List of Speaker of the United States House of Representatives elections: April 1789

-The first-ever election for speaker of the House took place on April 1, 1789, at the start of the 1st Congress, following the 1788–89 elections in which candidates who supported the new Frame of Government won a majority of the seats.
+The first-ever election for speaker of the House took place on April 1, 1789, at the start of the 1st Congress, following the 1788–89 elections in which candidates who supported the new Constitution won a majority of the seats.
 Frederick Muhlenberg, who had promoted the ratification of the Constitution, received a majority of the votes cast and was elected speaker.
 Though political parties did not yet exist, political factions, from which they evolved, formed almost immediately after Congress began its work.
 Those who supported the Washington administration were referred to as "Pro-Administration", while those in opposition were known as "Anti-Administration".

 October 1791

-An election for speaker took place October 24, 1791, at the start of the 2nd Congress, following the 1790–91 elections in which Pro-Administration candidates won a majority of the seats.
+An election for speaker took place on October 24, 1791, at the start of the 2nd Congress, following the 1790–91 elections in which Pro-Administration candidates won a majority of the seats.
 Jonathan Trumbull Jr. received a majority of the votes cast and was elected speaker.

 December 1793

-An election for speaker took place December 2, 1793, at the start of the 3rd Congress, following the 1792–93 elections in which anti-administration candidates won a majority of the seats.
-Former speaker Frederick Muhlenberg received a majority of the votes cast in the 3rd ballot and was elected speaker.
+An election for speaker took place on December 2, 1793, at the start of the 3rd Congress, following the 1792–93 elections, in which anti-administration candidates won a majority of the seats.
+The faction was unable, however, to turn this numerical advantage into victory in the election for speaker, as several of them were not in attendance for the vote.
+Consequently, several Anti-Administration members voted strategically for former speaker Frederick Muhlenberg, a Pro-Administration moderate, who received a majority of the votes cast in the 3rd ballot and was elected speaker.
 This was the first speaker of the House election to be contested primarily on a partisan basis.

 December 1795

-An election for speaker took place December 7, 1795, at the start of the 4th Congress, following the 1794–95 elections.
+An election for speaker took place on December 7, 1795, at the start of the 4th Congress, following the 1794–95 elections.
 During the preceding Congress, the Pro-Administration faction coalesced into the Federalist Party, and the Anti-Administration faction into the Democratic-Republican Party.
 Though Democratic-Republicans won a majority of the seats in these elections, several joined with the Federalists to elect Jonathan Dayton speaker on the first ballot.

 May 1797

-An election for speaker took place May 15, 1797, at the start of the 5th Congress, following the 1796–97 elections in which Federalists won a majority of the seats.
+An election for speaker took place on May 15, 1797, at the start of the 5th Congress, following the 1796–97 elections in which Federalists won a majority of the seats.
 In a near-unanimous vote, Jonathan Dayton was re-elected speaker.

 December 1799

-An election for speaker took place December 2, 1799, at the start of the 6th Congress, following the 1798–99 elections in which Federalists won a majority of the seats.
+An election for speaker took place on December 2, 1799, at the start of the 6th Congress, following the 1798–99 elections in which Federalists won a majority of the seats.
 Theodore Sedgwick received a majority of the votes cast in the 2nd ballot and was elected speaker.